LotusEngineering/qpboost/README.md

 ## spy-py extension

-Spy-py is a rewrite of the existing Tcl qspy scripts using Python.
+Spy-py is a rewrite of the existing Tcl qspy and qutest scripts using Python.

 File | Descripton
 ---- | ----------